spotweb/spotweb/docs/internal-nntp-migration.md

   reports groups proved receive/drop-in transport only.
 This was not parser/DAO integration and not a performance claim.
 - Not live-tested: posting.
-Live NNTP POST is intentionally forbidden for this branch; only deterministic fixture POST framing is tested.
+Live NNTP POST is intentionally forbidden for this branch; only deterministic fixture POST framing is tested, and POST is not auto-retried because it is non-idempotent.

 ## Safe test commands